kingofzeal/fuzzy-spork-old/source/_posts/On-deployments-and-distribution.md

 - Deployment
 ---

 Ever since I started programming, I've been fascinated with what you can do with a codebase - not just the act of programming, but building and deploying it as well.
 For a programming company, the less time programmers have to work on building or deploying their code, the more productive they can be.
-The automation of these things can have a huge benefit.
+The automation of these things can have a huge benefit.<!-- more -->

 I'm sure many who may be reading this already have something in place to automatically build code, either on check-in, at a specific time, or both.
 Some may even have a system in place to automatically deploy code internally or to customers.
 But what is the real benefit from these things?